 A spica cast covers the child from waist to ankle.
 It keeps the thighbone and hip area completely still.
 This helps the bone heal correctly.

-A spica cast is left on until the bone is healed, in about 8-12 weeks.
+A spica cast is left on until the bone is healed, in about 8 to 12 weeks.
 The child may not be able to walk while the cast is in place.

-After the cast comes off, the child may need to use crutches for 3-4 weeks while the leg regains strength if he or she is old enough (around age 6).
+After the cast comes off, the child may need to use crutches for 3 to 4 weeks while the leg regains strength if he or she is old enough (around age 6).
 Younger children may need to ride in a stroller or wagon or be carried until they are stronger..